jaharris/jaharris.github.io/content/talk/2022_WCFFL_LACPupil.md

 abstract_short = ""

 # Name of event and optional event URL.
-event = "Semantics and Linguistic Theory" event_url = ""
+event = "West Coast Conference on Formal Linguistics" event_url = ""

 # Location of event.
-location = "Mexico City"
+location = "Stanford, CA"

 # Is this a selected talk? (true/false)
 selected = false